hyperglyph/hyperglyph/spec/glyph_spec.rst

 attribute.

-for the envelope 'blob', the form must have a single argument, and the body of the request is the blob object.
+for the envelope 'blob', the form must have a single argument, and the body of the request is the content of the blob object.

 for the envelope 'none', the form must take no arguments, and there is no request body.